asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 }
 ```

-Apply it to our dataframes for pretty map wonder.
+Apply it to our data frames for pretty map wonder.

 ```r